fltk-rs/fltk-rs/FAQ.md

 ## Concurrency

 ### Do you plan on supporting multithreading or async/await?
 FLTK supports multithreaded and concurrent applications.
-See the examples directory for examples on usage with threads, messages, async_std and tokio.
+See the examples dir and the [fltk-rs demos repo](https://github.com/fltk-rs/demos) for examples on usage with threads, messages, async_std and tokio (web-todo examples).

 ### Should I explicitly call app::lock() and app::unlock()?
 fltk-rs surrounds all mutating calls to widgets with a lock on the C++ wrapper side.
 Normally you wouldn't have to call app::lock() and app::unlock().